Celeste-AI/Celeste-AI/README.md

 * Attempting to crash the server, or Celeste is subject to instant blocks.
 * Not trying to gaslight her into saying offensive things, you can be mean to her if you so wish though as long as its not disruptive.
 * **Follow [VRChat Community Guidelines](https://hello.vrchat.com/community-guidelines), if you have a problem with it.. take it up with the [VRChat team](https://help.vrchat.com/hc/en-us/requests/new)**
-* [OPERATOR](https://vrchat.com/home/user/usr_7c33f68c-4461-41d7-9280-6b4fbe4117d0) can also determine if something is not allowed on the spot if need be.
+* [OPERATOR](https://vrchat.com/home/user/usr_7c33f68c-4461-41d7-9280-6b4fbe4117d0) can also determine if something is not allowed on the spot if need be, they can also modify these terms at any point.

 If you do not agree to these terms, either move on or block celeste.